-One in five current MTSO students has earned a full-tuition scholarship.
+One in three current degree-seeking MTSO students has earned a full-tuition scholarship.

 And that's just the beginning.
-Thanks to many full- and partial-tuition scholarships, the average master's student's non-loan financial aid covers more than $7,000 per year.
+Thanks to many full- and partial-tuition scholarships, the average master's student's non-loan financial aid covers $8,600 per year.

 More than 90 percent receive some sort of financial assistance, from merit-based scholarships to work-study options to student loans.
-Our admissions and financial-aid counselors will help you identify the options for which you qualify.
+Our admissions and financial-aid counselors will help you identify the seminary scholarships for which you may qualify.

 Learn about your financial aid options

 Apply for non-merit-based financial aid

 (This link takes you to the federal government's FAFSA site.
 The FAFSA must be completed each year by those who wish to receive non-merit-based financial aid.)